“Here, children learn everything a child should learn at home with his parents” Dr Esther Onoy-Omita

-In this edition of the Newsletter, we are delighted to introduce another one of our child protection partners: Dr Esther Onoy-Omita. , Society for Youth Development and Rescue Initiative (SYDRI), Dr Esther Victor Onoyom Ita
+In this edition of our Newsletter, we are delighted to introduce another one of our child protection partners: Dr Esther Onoy-Omita.

 Yes, SYDRI is based in the South Eastern part of Nigeria in the ancient city of Calabar.

-How many children do you help and how old are they?
+How many children do you help at SYDRI and how old are they?

-We support ten children at any one time, most of the children we support are aged between seven and seventeen years old.
-They are mostly boys.
+We support ten children at any one time, and most of them are boys.
+Their age range varies but most are aged between seven and seventeen years old.

-I had an only brother, he was a drug addict and lived on the streets.
-We wanted to help him but we needed a rehabilitation centre where he could be treated and there are none in the South eastern part of Nigeria.
-As a result we couldn't get him the help he needed.
-We noticed there were many street children in Calabar at that time and I could imagine what their families were going through.
-The drive to help these people, came about since we could not help my brother.
+I had an only brother, sadly he was a drug addict and as a result, he lived on the streets.
+We did what we could to him, but we knew that the best and only chance he had of getting the help he needed, was through a rehabilitation centre, where he could be treated.
+However, there are none in the South eastern part of Nigeria, so we couldn't get him the help he needed.
+In Calabar at that time, we noticed there were many street children, many of them just young kids.
+I could only imagine what their families were going through.
+And that’s where the drive came from: to help these people, since we could not help my brother.
 So we set up SYDRI.

 What does SYDRI offer to the street children you help?